Academic Senate

 Section 2:

 The Administrative Assistant will record all motions other than procedural.
-The maker of a motion should state his or her name so it can be recorded in the minutes (It is not necessary to record the maker of the second).
+The maker of a motion should state their name so it can be recorded in the minutes (It is not necessary to record the maker of the second).
 The meeting chair will repeat the name of the Senator making the motion.

 Section 3: